ENCCS/hpda-python/content/dask.rst

    analysing a very large text file (all tweets in a year? a genome?).
 Dask provides both parallelisation and the ability to utilize RAM on multiple machines.

-.. exercise:: Break down the dask.bag computational pipeline

-   Revisit the word-count problem and the implementation with a ``dask.bag`` that we saw above.

-   - To get a feeling for the computational pipeline, break down the computation into separate steps and investigate intermediate results using :meth:`.compute`.
-   - Benchmark the serial and ``dask.bag`` versions.
-Do you see any speedup?
-     What if you have a larger textfile?
-You can for example concatenate all texts into a single file: ``cat data/*.txt > data/all.txt``.

 Dask Delayed